leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 annoyances.
 The only thing I dislike so far is the lack of opportunities to specify `NULLS FIRST` or `NULLS LAST` in `ORDER BY` statements (the workaround is to use [RawSql] [10] and manual column mapping, but it defeats the whole ORM purpose).
-By no means I allege Ebean is more feature-rich, faster, cleaner or simpler to use in multi-layered OSGi application, but it was good enough for my use case and didn't step on my toes too much during development.
+By no means I allege Ebean is more feature-rich, faster, cleaner or simpler to use in multi-layered OSGi application (sarcasm detected), but it was good enough for my use case and didn't step on my toes too much during development.

 As mentioned above, Play comes with built-in [evolutions] [7] database schema migration tool, which turned out to be very handy in practice.
 In development environment it watches